slackhq/slack-api-docs/methods/groups.leave.md

-This method is used to leave a private group.
+This method is used to leave a private channel.

 ## Arguments